danielbui78/MacOSCompileDeps/README.md

 # yaluxplug-LuxCore Mac Dependency Files #

+This README contains build instructions for building yaluxplug-LuxCore for MacOS Big Sur.

-This repository contains the source dependencies for the Mac OS version of LuxCoreRender version 2.5.
-It is the current version compatible with yaluxplug-LuxCore.
+This repository itself contains the source dependencies for the Mac OS version of LuxCoreRender version 2.5, which is the version compatible with yaluxplug-LuxCore.
+WARNING: I absolutely do NOT recommend you build the dependencies yourself unless you absolutely have no other choice.
+Instead, please use the precompiled MacOS dependencies made for LuxCore 2.5 that are available here: https://github.com/LuxCoreRender/MacOSCompileDeps/releases/tag/luxcorerender_v2.5rc1 under the download link:  MacDistFiles.tar.gz (114 MB).
+Then use this README for instructions on setting up brew and pyenv which are necessary to properly generate the Xcode project files.

-The boost compile used pyenv to build the libraries against versions used in blender 2.8.
+Prerequisites:
+* Big Sur 11.4 - 11.6
+* CMake 3.20+
+* zsh as default shell

 # macOS 11.4 - 11.6 BIG SUR instructions (assumes CMake 3.20+, zsh) #
 ---------------------

+# Step 1.
+Installing Brew #
 These instructions based on the original macOS 11+ guide for Compiling LuxCore: https://wiki.luxcorerender.org/Compiling_LuxCore#macOS_11.2B